Hormones and performance

 - Thyroid function (TSH) — thyroid disorders mimic low-T symptoms

-Our Performance panel includes testosterone, SHBG, cortisol, and DHEA-S alongside inflammatory and metabolic markers — giving you the context needed to interpret your testosterone result properly.
+Our Complete Male Hormones panel includes testosterone, SHBG, free testosterone, and DHEA-S alongside LH, FSH and prolactin — giving you the context needed to interpret your testosterone result properly.

 9. What happens if your levels are low?
 The UK pathway